OneBusAway/onebusaway-docs/README.md

 - Don't repeadetely tag someone(may be it is not the right time to review your PR), be patient.
 - Do not 'resolve conversation' unnecessary raised by a community member or any workflow tools(codeclimate or hound) as they may have some purpose, try to resolve the request changes and if any help wanted tag a community member to give views about that.

+## Changelog

+We maintain a changelog to keep track of notable changes to the documentation and API.
+You can find the changelog [here](CHANGELOG.md).

 ### Code Contributors